deneonet/benc/cmd/bencgen/README.md

 ### Containers Or Enums

-A container or enum name refers to another defined structure or container.
+A container or enum name refers to another defined structure.

 **Container**: